Wiring design and protection.

 (III) Enclosures are guarded against employee contact.

 (ii) Service equipment enclosures.
-Metal enclosures for service equipment shall be grounded.
+Metal enclosures for service equipment must be grounded.

 (iii) Fixed equipment.
-Exposed noncurrent-carrying metal parts of fixed equipment which may become energized shall be grounded under any of the following conditions:
+Exposed noncurrent-carrying metal parts of fixed equipment which may become energized must be grounded under any of the following conditions:

 (A) If within 8 feet (2.44 m) vertically or 5 feet (1.52 m) horizontally of ground or grounded metal objects and subject to employee contact.